 With these criteria in mind, the design team set out to create a solution that could work for their engineers out in the field.

 Immediately, the team knew that the ATEX compliance would influence the design a great deal.
 As part of the ATEX rules, the device couldn’t have any exposed charge pumps or printed circuit boards (PCBs).
 In order to remain compliant with ATEX, many devices cover their internal PCBs with an epoxy coating to prevent any potential sparks from igniting a dangerous gas in an enclosed space.

-- Intrinsically safe — The FLEx front light panel didn’t have any charge pumps, so it was close to being ATEX compliant.
+- Intrinsically safe — The Azumo front light panel didn’t have any charge pumps, so it was close to being ATEX compliant.

 - Long battery life — With such a small power draw, battery life could be diverted to other parts of the device.

 - Sunlight readability — Field engineers would be in dark rooms and very sunny conditions, so the screen was perfect.

 - Space savings — Engineers were worried about a thick display stack that needed an epoxy coating as well, but the FLEx FLP was around 3x thinner than other solutions.